-The Final Report Card Grade is the weighted average of the four previous quarter grades, the midterms and end-year tests (for Grades 3 in ELA, Math, and Religion and for Grades 4-8 in all subjects).
+The Final Report Card Grade is the weighted average of the four previous quarter grades (with mid-year and end-year tests in Religion for Grades 3-5 and in all core subjects for Grades 6-8).
 This Final Grade will be recorded on the student's permanent record.